bglebrun/CENG447Lab4/README.md

-# CENG447Lab0
+# CENG447Lab4

-Simple flash project and toolchain check for AVR devleopment
+UART communication in C for pin read/write on atmega328p

 ## Getting Started